lidaof/modbedtools/README.md

 Each row in this bed-based format is a long read, the columns are:

-* chromosome
+* chromosome (required)
-* start position of this read
+* start position of this read (required)
-* end position of this read
+* end position of this read (required)
+* read name or id or something to tag this read (optional)
+* sort key, this can be used for sort the reads from top to bottom when viewing in Browser (optional)
-* methylated/modified base positions, relative to start
+* methylated/modified base positions, relative to start (required)
-* unmethylated/unmodified/canonical base positions, relative to start
+* unmethylated/unmodified/canonical base positions, relative to start (required)

 All positions are 0 based.

+5-7 columns of data can be provided, if user provides 6 columns, 4<sup>th</sup> column will be used as sort key, read identifier will be default as <code>chrom:start-end</code>.
+If 5 columns of data is provided, both read id and sort key are default to <code>chrom:start-end</code>.

 ## commands